ylchan2/AIT580Project1/index.markdown

 1) Visualize Adjusted gross income at state level

+2) Calculate the correlation between education credit and total income

-2) Calculate and visualize the correlation between different data in ISR data
+3) Calculate and visualize the correlation between different data in ISR data

 Requirements and Resources needed